OtherDevOpsGene/intro-to-docker/05-Lesson/README.md

   exposed those ports in the image (via `EXPOSE` statements in their `Dockerfile`), but I wanted to call attention to them.
-* `depends_on` tells Compose to wait to start a container until the container it depends on is start, but that doesn't mean the application running on the container will be ready necessarily.
+* `depends_on` tells Compose to wait to start a container until the container it depends on is started (but that doesn't necessarily mean the application running on the container will be ready).
 * `restart` tells Compose what to do if the container exits.
-In our sitation, `mongoexpress` will exit with a failure if it cannot connect to `mongo` which will happen if it comes up before `mongo` is ready.
-We just have it restart to try connecting to `mongo` again.
+In happen to know that `mongoexpress` will exit with a failure if it cannot connect to `mongo` which will happen if it comes up before `mongo` is ready.
+So we'll have it restart on failure to try connecting to `mongo` again.

 In the `php` service, we specify a directory to `build` rather than an `image` to start.
 The `build` executes on the [Dockerfile](https://github.com/SteampunkFoundry/solarsystem/blob/main/php/Dockerfile)